mawosoft/BenchmarkDotNetToolbox/docs/apidoc/Mawosoft.Extensions.BenchmarkDotNet.WhatifFilter.md

 or @"BenchmarkDotNet.Running.BenchmarkConverter"
 and suppress their execution.

-The properties @"Mawosoft.BenchmarkDotNetToolbox.WhatifFilter.FilteredBenchmarkCases"
+The properties @"Mawosoft.Extensions.BenchmarkDotNet.WhatifFilter.FilteredBenchmarkCases"
-and @"Mawosoft.BenchmarkDotNetToolbox.WhatifFilter.FilteredBenchmarkRunInfos"
+and @"Mawosoft.Extensions.BenchmarkDotNet.WhatifFilter.FilteredBenchmarkRunInfos"
-provide access to the collected benchmarks, while @"Mawosoft.BenchmarkDotNetToolbox.WhatifFilter.PrintAsSummaries(BenchmarkDotNet.Loggers.ILogger)?text=PrintAsSummaries()" can output them to the console or another logger.
+provide access to the collected benchmarks, while @"Mawosoft.Extensions.BenchmarkDotNet.WhatifFilter.PrintAsSummaries(BenchmarkDotNet.Loggers.ILogger)?text=PrintAsSummaries()" can output them to the console or another logger.

 ---
-uid: Mawosoft.BenchmarkDotNetToolbox.WhatifFilter
+uid: Mawosoft.Extensions.BenchmarkDotNet.WhatifFilter
 example:
 - *content
 ---